natalieskupchenko/Elevator-Control-Simulation/README.md

 4. **Track elevator direction, current floor and requested floors**</li>
 As a user, I want to see what floor the elevator is on, what floors are requested for the elevator to go to, and whether the elevator is going up, down, or idle.
 (User story: list all Xs in Y)

+### Phase 2

 #### User Stories for Phase 2

 1. **Option to save entire state of application to file** As a user, I want the option to be able to save the current state of the elevator to file (current floor, requested floors, direction).
 2. **Option to reload state from file and resume exactly where they left off in earlier file** As a user, I want the option to reload a previously saved elevator from file and resume the elevator simulation of the selected instance at that exact state.

+This program uses JSON persistence to store the elevator state.
+When the user chooses the Save option, the elevator is saved to: ./data/elevator.json
+Here is an example saved file:

+{

+    "currentFloor": 3,

+    "floorsInBuilding": 10,

+    "direction": "UP",

+    "requestedFloors": [5, 8]

+}

+The user can later choose Load to restore this exact state.
+The Elevator class implements a toJson() method so its state can be written to JSON.
+The JsonWriter class writes the elevator data to a file.
+The JsonReader class loads the elevator from JSON.

+#### Acknowledgements
+This project references and adapts parts of the JsonSerializationDemo from CPSC 210 for JSON persistence (JsonReader, JsonWriter, and Writable patterns).